Food Smart Cities for sustainable and inclusive food systems

 - The lessons learnt within the School Food Labs are being discussed at Ghent’s School Food Council, a group composed of stakeholders from Ghent’s educational and sustainability scene who discuss the upscaling of best practices and the sharing of experiences among different schools.

-Over the past eight years Rikolto has coached institutional kitchens from various sectors.
-We achieved excellent results with the restaurants of IKEA Food Belgium, the Federal government, UC Leuven Limburg and the University of Antwerp...Leuven University Hospital was even awarded the Gault&Millau award for its Corporate Social Responsibility efforts!
+Over the past eight years Rikolto has coached catering kitchens from various sectors.
+We achieved excellent results with the restaurants of IKEA Food Belgium, the Federal government, UC Leuven Limburg and the University of Antwerp...Leuven University Hospital was even awarded the Gault & Millau award for its Corporate Social Responsibility efforts!

 - In 2018, following the example of Gent en Garde, Leuven launched Voedsel Verbindt, a food policy developed with the contribution of a wide range of stakeholders.
 The Good Food at School programme is currently implemented in two schools in Leuven.
 In one of the schools, 18 students became youth ambassadors for the project and started organising activities around sustainable food for their fellow students.
 In 2019, Rikolto launched the first School Food Council in Leuven with delegates from a broad group of stakeholders in the Leuven school environment, to discuss the lessons learned from the school pilots.